The updates we offer you from the College of Media & Communication are generally interesting

 basic design principles, and then give them the tools to create these visuals themselves,

 so that [researchers] may make their proposals more appealing to reviewers."

-Her unusual, blended mission was the result of an agreement among TTU's Provost, the
+Her unusual, blended mission was the result of an agreement between TTU's Provost,

 "One of our main areas of research in the College of Media & Communication is science

 and health communication," Perlmutter said.
 "About a year ago, I was talking to Dr.

 Pappas, a renowned chemist at TTU, and we said, 'Wouldn't it be great if we had a

 campus resource for powerful, persuasive visuals to bolster science projects?'
 The